Find out how to see the performance of your Klaviyo flow messages.

 When you click View all Analytics in a message's configuration sidebar, you will be taken directly to the Analytics Overview tab for your flow message.

 The graph at the top of the page will always show daily activity over the last month for your message.
 You can toggle on/off the different metrics that populate this graph, choosing from delivered, opened (email only), clicked, and then a conversion metric of your choice.
-For SMS, the conversion metric will always be placed order rate.
+For SMS, the conversion metric will always be the placed order rate.

 The analytics overview area below the graph shows more detail around how recipients have engaged with your flow message.
 Key things to note: